 Plain language isn’t just about the words; design makes it easier for readers to find, understand, and use the information in the document.
 Fortunately, you don’t need to be a designer to incorporate design elements into your work.

 I’ve loved the concept of plain language ever since I heard about it and so was excited to join the Access for All: Plain Language Is a Civil Right Conference in May 2021.
 I was especially struck by the role design plays in plain language.

 To repeat, readers should be able to easily

 - Understand it

 You can also see there are three ways that information can be designed to help readers find, understand, and use it.

-As an editor, I work mainly with the words and structure — and that’s what I often talk about in this blog.
-But design also plays a huge role in aiding reader comprehension too.
+As an editor, I work mainly with the words and structure of the text—and that’s what I often talk about in this blog.
+But design also plays a huge role in aiding reader comprehension.

 Focusing only on the words isn’t enough.